christina05011/face-detector-js/README.md

 This project has an extra tool from the original project of the Platzi course:

 --------------------------------------------------------------------------------------------------------------
- > You can upload your images from the "Directory Public" and prove the algorithm with more than one image!
+ > You can upload your images from the "Public Directory" and prove the algorithm with more than one image!
 --------------------------------------------------------------------------------------------------------------

 ## Instructions to run the project: